zippunov/bfck/README.md

 ```
 cargo build
 ```
-- run some test rb file to verify if it is working
+- run some test bf file to verify if it is working
 ```
 target/debug/bfck bf_src/bottles.bf
 ```